Kenta Imamiya: 2016–2020

-2021 season–present
+2021–present

 On April 8, 2021, Imamiya set a Pacific League record with a total of 306 sacrifice bunts.
 On October 5, he reached a total of 1,000 hits against the Tohoku Rakuten Golden Eagles.
 However, he was diagnosed with a bone bruise in the tibia of his left leg, ending his season on October 23.
 Early in the 2021 season, he played 125 games with rest while both calves were not in perfect condition, but his batting average was his worst at .214.
 He also hit four home runs and drove in 30 RBI.

 In 2022 season, Imamiya has been focusing on hitting compactly, not on hitting home runs, and as a result, he had a .348 batting average in May.
 However, on May 25, he was removed from the first team registration as a close contact of a COVID-19-positive person according to regulations, and was re-registered on the 31.
 He returned and recorded a hit in the interleague play on the 31st against the Yomiuri Giants.
 On July 26, he himself played in his sixth All-Star game, the My navi All-Star Game 2022.
 He finished the regular season with a .296 batting average, fourth in the league, as well as seven home runs and 47 RBI in 130 games.
 On November 25, Imamiya won the Pacific League Best Nine Award for the third time in five years and was recognized at the NPB Awards 2022.

 On April 12, 2023, Imamiya hit 350 sacrifice bants the fourth players in the NPB history, and the youngest record.
 He also hit a walk-off double in a game against the Orix Buffaloes on August 31.
 In 2023 season, he played 126 games, and finished the season with a .255 batting average, a 9 home runs, 24 sacrifice bants, and a 48 RBIs.

 International career

-In 2013, Imamiya was elected to the Japan national baseball team at the 2013 BASEBALL CHALLENGE Japan vs. Chinese Taipei.
+In 2013, Imamiya was elected to the Japan national baseball team at the 2013 Baseball Challenge Japan vs. Chinese Taipei.

 In 2014, Imamiya was elected to the Japan national baseball team at the 2014 MLB Japan All-Star Series.

-On February 16, 2015, Imamiya was elected to the Japan national baseball team at the GLOBAL BASEBALL MATCH 2015 SAMURAI JAPAN vs. Europe National Team.
+On February 16, 2015, Imamiya was elected to the Japan national baseball team at the 2016 Global Baseball Match against a team of European players.

 On November 2, 2015, Imamiya was elected to the Japan national baseball team at the 2015 WBSC Premier12.

-February 15, 2016, Imamiya was elected to the Japan national baseball team at the 2016 SAMURAI JAPAN Warm-up Game Japan vs Chinese Taipei.
+February 15, 2016, Imamiya was elected to the Japan national baseball team at the 2016 warm-up game against Chinese Taipei.

-On March 1, 2018, Imamiya was elected to the Japan national baseball team at the ENEOS SAMURAI JAPAN Series Japan vs Australia.
+On March 1, 2018, Imamiya was elected to the Japan national baseball team at the Samurai Japan Series Japan against Australia.